TOP 10 Reasons to go to the International Festival of Owls

 How much money does the International Festival of Owls generate?

-The festival nets about $12,000 pre year.
-The Houston Nature Center nets approximately $2,000 from merchandise sales.
+The festival nets about $16,000 per year.
+The International Owl Center nets approximately $4,000 from merchandise sales.
 These figures do not include what is raised at the pancake breakfast, the Saturday lunch, or any of the money spent at area businesses.

 Why did you start a World Owl Hall of Fame?